leonardocerliani/Jorge4PubMed/README.md

 # Jorge4PubMed
-_llm-based retrieval of PubMed ID (PMID) from the text of biomedical articles_
+_A Python script to carry out llm-based retrieval of PubMed ID (PMID) from the text of biomedical articles_.\
+_Name inspired by the blind librarian with encyclopedic knowledge from The Name Of The Rose_.

 ![](imgs/jorge.png)

 ## Motivation
 We use a RAG to ask questions about a scientific topic based on a corpus of ingested pdf, and we are given a response.
 When we read the response, we want to have the same experience that we have when we read a paper, that is, for each statement, we want to have its reference.